Age and health concerns about Joe Biden: June 2024 debate and aftermath

 On June 27, 2024, Biden took part in a presidential debate against Donald Trump.
 Described as a disaster for Biden, the debate reinforced concerns about Biden's age.
 Biden appeared confused and disoriented during the debate's first half and gave meandering answers to questions.

 Politico described Biden's performance as follows: The alarm bells for Democrats started ringing the second Biden started speaking in a haltingly hoarse voice.
 Minutes into the debate, he struggled to mount an effective defense of the economy on his watch and flubbed the description of key health initiatives he's made central to his reelection bid...
 He repeatedly mixed up "billion" and "million," and found himself stuck for long stretches of the 90-minute debate playing defense.

 And when he wasn't speaking, he stood frozen behind his podium, mouth agape, his eyes wide and unblinking for long stretches of time.

 Reid Epstein of The New York Times wondered whether voters would see Biden as someone physically able to run the country, even if they preferred his policies to Trump's.
-Some Democrats opined that he should withdraw.
+Some Democrats opined that he should withdraw from the presidential race.

-On June 28, 2024, Mike Johnson said, "President Joe Biden's Cabinet should discuss invoking the 25th Amendment in the wake of a politically disastrous debate that compounded age and acuity questions."
+On June 28, 2024, Speaker of the House Mike Johnson said, "President Joe Biden's Cabinet should discuss invoking the 25th Amendment in the wake of a politically disastrous debate that compounded age and acuity questions."
 Republican Representatives Clay Higgins and Chip Roy also filed a resolution after the debate that asked Vice President Kamala Harris to convene the Cabinet and declare Biden unfit to carry out his duties as commander-in-chief under the Twenty-fifth Amendment.

-Nate Silver, the founder of FiveThirtyEight, wrote: "If I lived in a swing state, I'd still vote for Biden — if for no other reason than because I think January 6 is so disqualifying to outweigh everything else.
-But an 86-year-old president would be disqualifying under any other circumstance.
-And I can't really blame any voter for thinking otherwise.
-In a political environment full of misinformation and distrust, that Biden is 81 and seeking to be president until he's 86 is something rare: an unassailable, objective fact."
+Nate Silver, the founder of FiveThirtyEight, wrote: "If I lived in a swing state, I'd still vote for Biden—if for no other reason than because I think January 6 is so disqualifying to outweigh everything else.
+But an 86-year-old president would be disqualifying under any other circumstance".

 Following the debate, former President Bill Clinton, former President Barack Obama, Vice President Harris, Senate Democratic Leader Chuck Schumer, and California Governor Gavin Newsom publicly defended Biden and supported his continued candidacy.

 At a June 29, 2024 reception hosted by Phil Murphy, governor of New Jersey, Biden reportedly needed to have fluorescent tape fixed to the carpet to show him where to walk.